 Economy and Society - Bachelor's Programme

-You will study at the department of economic history, where teaching is concerned with how economic change in the past can help us understand the future.
-It uses concepts and theories from the social sciences to study the development of different economies and understand them in their social, political and cultural contexts.
-It combines the skills of the economist and the historian, the statistician and the sociologist.
+You will study at the department of economic history, where teaching is concerned with how understanding economic change in the past can help us shape the future.
+Economic historians use concepts and theories from the social sciences to study the development of economies in many different social, political and cultural contexts.
+They combine the skills of the economist and the historian, the statistician and the sociologist.
 Most courses are taught at the department of economic history, but the program also contains four courses taught at the department of economics.

 This programme combines the two complementary fields of economic history and economics.
 It will appeal if you want training in the application of economic theory and quantitative methods to real problems.